 Force Measurement is Fundamental in Material Testing

-Material tests are run to determine the quality, durability, and resistance of materials for parts and products.
-Selecting the right material is critical to performance of a product, system, or part, especially as it relates to the environmental factors.
-It is also core for adhering to regulatory standards and compliance requirements.
+Material tests are conducted to assess the quality, durability, and resistance of materials used in parts and products.
+Selecting the right material is critical to the performance of a product, system, or part, especially with respect to environmental factors.
+It is also core to complying with regulatory standards and requirements.

-Whether it is construction and concrete materials, metals, fabrics, biomaterial, plastics, packaging, or some other matter, material testing is fundamental throughout the entire development lifecycle.
+Whether it is construction and concrete materials, metals, fabrics, biomaterials, plastics, packaging, or some other matter, material testing is fundamental throughout the entire development lifecycle.

 Among the various ways to test materials, force measurement is one of the most important.
-Common uses of force measurement in material tests include applications to measure hardness, torsion, strength, compression, bending, shear, impact, creep, fatigue, and nondestructive capabilities.
+Common uses of force measurement in material tests include measuring hardness, torsion, strength, compression, bending, shear, impact, creep, fatigue, and nondestructive properties.

-The use of load cells provides an adaptable tool that can be utilized for various types of material tests.
-Using force measurement sensors help to detect changes in load, which is used to determine the flexibility, strength, or weakness of properties in materials.
+The use of load cells provides an adaptable tool for various types of material testing.
+Using force measurement sensors helps detect changes in load, which is used to determine the flexibility, strength, or weakness of materials.
 This is critical for research and quality control.

-For example, in metal material testing load cells are frequently used for characterizing and assessing the quality of metallic components and structures.
+For example, in metal material testing, load cells are commonly used to characterize and assess the quality of metallic components and structures.
 Material test engineers use load cells to accurately measure the tensile strength, compression resistance, and yield properties of metal samples.
-By subjecting metals to controlled loads and monitoring the metals deformation during tests, Interface load cells provide critical data that informs engineering decisions and quality control processes.
-Material tests confirm that the metals chosen for products like aircraft structures, automotive components, and sports equipment, meet stringent performance standards.
-The measurement sensors are also vital for determining the reliability, longevity and safety of metal materials used for any product or part.
+By subjecting metals to controlled loads and monitoring their deformation during testing, Interface load cells provide critical data that informs engineering decisions and quality control processes.
+Material tests confirm that the metals used in products such as aircraft structures, automotive components, and sports equipment meet stringent performance standards.
+Measurement sensors are also vital for determining the reliability, longevity, and safety of the metal materials used in any product or part.
 See other examples of testing in our new Interface T&M Material Testing Overview.

-It is the responsibility of a material testing engineer to determine the resilience, safety, and value of materials through mechanical testing, of which material testing is one of the five categories.
+It is the responsibility of a material testing engineer to determine the resilience, safety, and value of materials through mechanical testing, which is one of the five categories of material testing.
 Ultimately, product designers and original equipment manufacturers (OEMs) rely upon material testing data to ensure their products can withstand the anticipated levels of force during use.
-They also need to know if the material will stretch or elongate, as well as pinpoint its exact breaking point.
+They also need to know whether the material will stretch or elongate, and pinpoint its exact breaking point.

-Interface’s robust line of load cells, multi-axis sensors, and data acquisition systems are used for material testing.
-It is common to have our 1200 LowProfile load cells installed into material testing machines at test labs and onsite.
-We also supply a variety of miniature load cells and load pins for material testing, depending on the type of equipment and environment used for tests.
+Interface’s robust line of load cells, multi-axis sensors, and data acquisition systems is used for material testing.
+It is common to have our 1200 LowProfile load cells installed into material testing machines at test labs and on-site.
+We also supply a variety of miniature load cells and load pins for material testing, depending on the type of equipment and the test environment.

 If force must be measured, Interface has a solution.
-This applies to testing materials used for infrastructure, medical devices, aircraft, rockets, vehicles, robotics and consumer goods.
-As new materials and composites are introduced in revolutionary ways for use in construction, designing light weight products using polymers, and 3D printed components, it is imperative that material tests validate the use case based on high accuracy measurements.
+This applies to testing materials used for infrastructure, medical devices, aircraft, rockets, vehicles, robotics, and consumer goods.
+As new materials and composites are introduced in revolutionary ways for construction, lightweight product design, and 3D printing, it is imperative that material tests validate use cases based on high-accuracy measurements.

 Inflatable Space Habitat

-Inflatable habitats are the newest innovation in the space industry, creating a new interplanetary dwelling for humans to live and work past the Earth’s atmosphere.
+Inflatable habitats are the newest innovation in the space industry, creating a new interplanetary dwelling for humans to live and work beyond Earth’s atmosphere.
 An innovative space industry company wanted to test the overall design and material of their inflatable habitats by conducting a burst test.
-Multiple clevises and LP Stainless Steel Load Pins were attached to the in the webbing material that create the inflatable habitat.
-When pressure was increased within the inflatable habitat, the load pins captured how much force the heavy duty material will hold at specific pressures until it explodes.
+Multiple clevises and LP Stainless Steel Load Pins were attached to the webbing material that creates the inflatable habitat.
+As pressure increased in the inflatable habitat, the load pins recorded the maximum force the heavy-duty material could withstand at each pressure before it exploded.
 Interface’s LP Stainless Steel Load Pins successfully measured the amount of force the inflatable habitat could withstand during the burst test.

 Material Tensile Testing Load Frame

 Material testing is often the first step in any new product development process.
-With Interface force measurement solutions, our customers can expect industry-leading accuracy, quality and reliability in testing the materials that will go into their next project.
+With Interface force measurement solutions, our customers can expect industry-leading accuracy, quality, and reliability when testing the materials for their next project.
 Contact us for products used for various test types.

 Interface Solutions for Material Testing Engineers